Matemática

 Monthly Pay = Annual Salary ÷ 12

-The standard full-time work year in the United States is 2,080 hours (40 hours/week × 52 weeks).
-This is the figure used by the U.S. Office of Personnel Management (OPM) for federal pay calculations.
+The U.S. standard full-time work year is 2,080 hours (40 hrs/week × 52 weeks), the figure used by the U.S. Office of Personnel Management (OPM) for federal civilian pay rates.

 Worked Example